 Develop a deep base of knowledge in the arts, business and communication as you work with dedicated faculty from Fine and Performing Arts, the LaPenta School of Business, Media and Strategic Communication, and the Hynes Institute for Entrepreneurship & Innovation.

-Our proximity to NYC creates opportunities for coveted internships at renowned arts institutions such as:
+Our location in the New York metro area creates opportunities for coveted internships at renowned performing and visual arts organizations, music academies, museums, galleries and arts centers such as:

 - Lincoln Center for the Performing Arts

 - Museum of Modern Art

 - Carnegie Hall

 To find a major where I can do what I love, and hopefully help people express who they are to the world, is an amazing thing.
 I know the arts is a competitive field, so I am grateful to learn about the business industry that is involved in it as well!